 Taylor’s intentions for the T5z series are pretty clear, as stated on the sales page from Taylor the T5z is “The sleek hollow body that electric players will love”.

 While the body is a little larger than some on our list, it is a thin line guitar, making it a light and comfortable guitar to play, and more akin to a solid body guitar.

 Featuring a 12” fretboard radius, jumbo frets, and enhanced feedback resistance, the T5z certainly looks and sounds the part.

 Much like the Acoustasonic, the electronics are really where things get interesting.
-Featuring a hidden neck humbucker, magnetic acoustic body sensor and visible bridge pickup the T5z offers a great deal of tonal variety with 5 way switch and onboard tone controls.
+Featuring a hidden neck humbucker, magnetic acoustic body sensor, and visible bridge pickup the T5z offers a great deal of tonal variety with a 5-way switch and onboard tone controls.

 Available in a range of soundboard options including curly Maple, flamed Koa, and Spruce or Mahogany, the T5z is purposefully designed to cater to the acoustic guitarist that wants the best of both worlds in terms of tone and playability.

 Godin A6 Series

 Another guitar that virtually picks itself on aesthetics alone.
-Godin have long been known for taking the traditional in terms of hollow body guitars and equipping them with the playability of an electric guitar.
+Godin has long been known for taking the traditional in terms of hollow-body guitars and equipping them with the playability of an electric guitar.